ApplyGem is an online business tool for creating application forms and reviewing applicants that I designed, engineered, and own independently.

 CloudCred, by VMWare, is an online professional network and a learning game.
 Players form into teams and contribute to their team's collective score by completing learning challenges related to cloud technology in order to earn prizes.

-Presumably VMWare found some value in it, as they have kept it running and continued to refresh prizes 7 years later.
+VMWare have kept it running with new challenges and prizes 7 years later.